orizens/orizens.com/src/pages/blog/2015-11-27-5-steps-to-prepare-your-angular-1-code-to-angular-2.md

       </h2>

       <p>
-        <a href="https://goo.gl/WirC74" target="_blank" rel="noopener">Sign Up Today</a> to the Orizen&#8217;s Online Angular (2+) and NGRX Workshop which includes: getting familiar with ngrx/store and ngrx/effects in Angular.
+        <a href="https://goo.gl/WirC74" target="_blank" rel="noopener">Sign Up Today</a> to the Orizen's Online Angular (2+) and NGRX Workshop which includes: getting familiar with ngrx/store and ngrx/effects in Angular.
       </p>
     </div>
   </div>